mlaspina/YB-SpringBoot-columns/README.md

+This project is the sample MongoDB Spring app from https://www.mongodb.com/compatibility/spring-boot converted to use columns in Yugabyte YSQL.
+Feel free to compare to the MongoDB version.

 # Build and run

-Build the REST API server (written using Spring code) as follows:
+Build the somple app (written using Spring code) as follows:

 ```
 $ mvn -DskipTests package